stepanstipl/kore/doc/alpha-local-quick-start.md

 ## Kubernetes

 You'll need a Kubernetes instance to work through this guide.
+We simplify this by helping you set up a project on GKE.

-We simplify this by helping you set up a project on GKE. **Note**: Created GKE clusters are for demo purposes only.
-They're tied to a local environment and will be orphaned once its stopped.
+**Please Note**: Created GKE clusters are for demo purposes only.
+They're tied to a local environment and will be orphaned once the local Kore instance is stopped.

-## Team Identity
+## Team Access

-Appvia Kore uses an external identity provider, like Auth0, to map team member access to a team's provisioned environment.
+Appvia Kore uses an external identity provider, like Auth0, to manage team member identity and authenticate members.

 To keep things simple, we'll help you get set up on Auth0 to configure team access.